LordMirex/WebDaddy/replit.md

 WebDaddy Empire is a production-ready PHP/SQLite marketplace for selling website templates, premium domains, and digital tools.
 It features a robust dual payment system (manual bank transfer and Paystack), an affiliate marketing program with a 30% commission, secure encrypted template credential delivery, and comprehensive admin management.
 The platform is designed for high reliability and data integrity, ensuring seamless operations for both customers and administrators.

 ## Current Status
+✅ **AUTOMATED EMAIL NOTIFICATION FOR DELAYED TOOL DELIVERIES (Nov 27)**
+- When admin uploads files for tools that didn't have files at purchase time, emails are automatically sent to waiting customers
+- `processPendingToolDeliveries($toolId)` function finds all pending deliveries without download links
+- Generates fresh download tokens for each file, updates delivery status, and sends professional email with download links
+- Admin tool-files.php shows success message with count of customers notified
+- Integrates seamlessly with existing delivery pipeline including retry scheduling

 ✅ **PRODUCTION-GRADE CHUNKED UPLOAD SYSTEM (Nov 27)**
 - Implemented intelligent chunked upload for files up to 2GB (optimized for 200MB+)
 - **20MB chunks** with **3 concurrent uploads** = maximum speed without server strain